-Note: All references to federal 1040 in this worksheet also include references to Forms 1040-SR and 1040-NR, unless otherwise indicated.
-This also includes the Spanish versions of these forms.
+Note: All references to federal Form 1040 in this worksheet also include references to Forms 1040-SR and 1040-NR, unless otherwise indicated.
+This also includes versions of these forms in other languages.

-Part A: Instructions for Federal tax liability subtraction worksheet
+Instructions for Federal tax liability subtraction worksheet